petrayang2002/InterStatHub/Regression and Correlation.md

 It is important to omit missing data cases in the dataset.
 Otherwise, R won't run the correlation or linear regression analyses.

+Use = co

 ## SPSS

+Both correlation and linear regression can be run by the Bivariate Pearson correlation in SPSS.

 ## STATA